directus/directus/docs/configuration/data-model/collections.md

 ::: tip Automatic Setup

-When creating a new Collection, you have the option of creating an optional "Status" field.
-If you choose to include this field, the collection's archive settings will automatically be configured for you.
+When creating a new Collection, you have the option to create an optional "Status" field.
+If you choose to include this Field, the Collection's archive settings will be automatically configured for you.

 :::